rodney-almeida/howto/docs/_posts/2020-04-26-Dynamically-create-README-from-azdo-pipeline-and-commit-repository.md

 }
 ```

-As well as a calling script called `CreateReadMeWiki.ps1`
+We will also create a PowerShell script called `CreateReadMe.ps1` that will call the `ReadMe.doc.ps1` and pass on the required parameters like our ARM template file and metadafile.

 ```powershell
 param (